Alice C. Linsley

 Deborah's duties included settling disputes, instructing leaders, providing guidance to people, and rallying the people to defend themselves in battle.
 According to Judges 4 and 5 the people of Israel had peace for forty years under Deborah’s rule.

-Deborah judged from her palm tree (tamar) between Bethel and Ramah, on a north-south axis.
-Deborah's tree was between two important shrines.
-It marked the "sacred center" between Ramah to the south and Bethel to the north.
+Deborah judged from her palm tree (tamar) between Bethel to the north and Ramah to the south.
+Deborah's tree was between two important settlements.
+It marked the "sacred center" between Ramah to and Bethel.
 Ramah means high or lifted up, and Bethel means house of God.
+As as the case with John the Forerunner, people seeking counsel from the prophet had to journey into the wild.

 Abraham pitched his tent at the “Oak of Moreh” (Gen. 13), between Ai to the east and Bethel to the west.
 The Oak of Moreh, or the Oak of the Seer, is described as “the navel of the earth” in Judges 9:37.
 Here we find a parallel to Deborah's palm tree at the sacred center.
-The oak was an important landmark near Shechem where Abraham camped after he arrived in Canaan.
-It is likely that he went there seeking divine guidance.
+The oak was an important landmark.
+It is likely that Abraham went there seeking divine guidance.
 Sacred oaks were known elsewhere, according to Deuteronomy 11:30.

 No comments: